skavngr/rapidscan/README.md

-# rapidscan
+#rapidscan

-A hybrid scanning tool that uses multiple available tools in Kali Linux and generates a report on the target.
+> An automated hybrid security scanner that uses multiple available tools of Kali Linux to scan a target and generate findings.

+##Usage

+`./rapidscan.py example.com`
+`./rapidscan.py 127.0.0.1`